Police close investigation into journalist Allison Pearson's social media post - ExBulletin

 Essex Police have closed an investigation into a journalist for alleged incitement to racial hatred following an online post which has since been deleted.

-An independent review will be launched into the police's handling of the case.
+An independent review will be launched into the force's handling of the matter.

 Telegraph columnist Allison Pearson said she was wearing her dressing gown when questioned by two Essex Police officers on Remembrance Sunday, over a year-old post on the platform of social media X, formerly Twitter.

-News of the visit sparked backlash, including from former Conservative prime ministers Boris Johnson and Liz Truss, who both called the incident “appalling,” and X owner Elon Musk.
+News of the visit sparked backlash, including from former Conservative prime ministers Boris Johnson and Liz Truss, who both described the incident as appalling, and X owner Elon Musk.

-Essex Police had been carrying out an investigation under the Public Order Act but said on Thursday they had decided to take “no further action” after the Crown Prosecution Service indicated no charges had to be worn.
+Essex Police had been carrying out an investigation under the Public Order Act but said on Thursday they had decided to take no further action after the Crown Prosecution Service indicated no charges should be scope.

-The force added that the National Police Chiefs' Council's hate crime lead has agreed to carry out an independent review into the police's handling of the case.
+The force added that the National Police Chiefs' Council's hate crime lead has agreed to carry out an independent review into the force's handling of the case.

 Police time should only be spent on crime or behavior that may imminently lead to crime.

-No regrets, says the man who threw an egg at John Presc…

-British Reform leader Nigel Farage said he was “delighted” that the case had been dropped, adding that his party would “repeal” hate speech laws.
+British Reform leader Nigel Farage said he was pleased the case had been dropped, adding his party would repeal hate speech laws.

 |